-Type of risk Description How we manage it Key personnel The success of each of the funds depends to a significant extent upon us continuing to employ a number of key personnel.
-Profiles of the Fisher Funds investment team can be found at fisherfunds.co.nz/about/investment-team.
+Type of risk Description How we manage it Derivative risk A derivative is typically a financial contract such as futures contracts or swaps, whose value depends on the future value of its underlying assets such as shares, bonds, currency or cash.
+Derivatives may be used as an alternative to investing in a physical asset, or as a risk management tool, providing a similar exposure to the investment without buying or selling the asset underlying the derivative.
+The funds and any underlying funds may use derivatives to gain exposure to assets that are consistent with the SIPO or to manage currency exposures.
+Any risks which can affect the physical asset can also affect the derivative and therefore their use may not remove all exposure they are intended to manage.
+Operational or systems failure Risk may arise from a process failure, fraud, litigation, disruption to business by reason of an industrial dispute, system failure, natural disaster or other unforeseen event affecting the funds (or the markets generally).
+Business continuity plans are in place for periods of business disruption caused by unforeseen circumstances.
+Key personnel The success of each of the funds depends to a significant extent upon us continuing to employ a number of key personnel.
+Profiles of the Fisher Funds investment team can be found at fisherfunds.co.nz/team.
 To minimise turnover, Fisher Funds fosters an environment which attracts and retains key personnel, while at the same time operating in a collaborative manner therefore minimising key personnel risk.
-Legislative and regulatory Returns may be affected by any adverse legislative or regulatory changes in both New Zealand and offshore, which could have an impact on any investment or the markets in which they operate.
+Legislative and regulatory Returns may be affected by any legislative or regulatory changes in both New Zealand and offshore, which could have an impact on any investment or the markets in which they operate.
 Changes to legislation could have a significant impact on the Scheme and your investments in the funds.
 We keep abreast of proposed legislative and regulatory changes that may influence our investments, business or the markets in which we operate.
 When necessary we make submissions to ensure our clients and our business interests are represented.
 Taxation Changes in taxation rates or tax rules in New Zealand or overseas may affect the value of the assets of the funds and/or your return.
 We consider taxation implications when selecting investments.
 When changes in taxation are proposed, we review them to understand any impact on existing investments, fees and/or your return.
 PIE status Should the funds fail to satisfy the PIE eligibility criteria necessary to retain PIE status, this could result in the funds being taxed at a higher rate than the individual Prescribed Investor Rate of investors.
 It may also result in the funds being taxed on investment gains.
 We monitor factors influencing each fund's PIE status on a regular basis and have processes in place to minimise potential breaches of PIE eligibility criteria, which may include adjusting an investor's unit holding to maintain PIE status.
 Borrowing Where permitted by the SIPO we may borrow on behalf of the funds and this may include borrowing against the assets of a fund.
 This may exaggerate the effect of any increase or decrease in the value of the assets of the fund and increase the risk of insolvency.
 Portfolios are subjected to stress testing to monitor the impact of borrowing on the risk profile of the funds.
 Under our current investment strategies this risk is predominantly relevant to funds that invest in unlisted property assets.
 The funds may invest in other funds, which may borrow from time to time.